dotnet/arcade/Documentation/Darc.md

 There are a few interesting non-standard scenarios:
 - If you don't want to publish you can pass: `--skip-assets-publishing`.
 The build will immediately apply to the new channel.
+You should only do this if you know the assets from this build are already available to downstream builds.
 - By default, the publishing pipeline will use the same version of arcade that was referenced in the build you wish to assign.
 This may not be desirable if your repo is missing a required arcade fix.
-You can for the automation to use a different arcade version by passing `--source-branch` and `--source-sha`.
+You can ask for the automation to use a different arcade version by passing `--source-branch` and `--source-sha`.
 These are the source branch and sha of arcade, not your repo.
-For instance, the following command will use arcade at sha 09bb9d929120b402348c9a0e9c8c951e824059aa in context of branch master (this is required by AzDO, but not particularly material to the functionality.)
+For instance, the following command will use arcade at sha `09bb9d929120b402348c9a0e9c8c951e824059aa` in context of branch master (this is required by AzDO, but not particularly material to the functionality.)
   ```
   darc add-build-to-channel --id 46856 --channel ".NET Core SDK 3.1.3xx" --source-branch master